dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 3. it MUST contain a field `tx.from: Account`
 4. it MAY contain a field `tx.spender: Account`

-If the field `spender` is omitted, approvals are revoked for all spenders for which approvals exist as specified by the remaining parameters `tid` and `from`.
-This helps reduce the log storage required for explicit token-level revocations.
+If the field `spender` is omitted, token-level approvals are revoked for all spenders for which approvals exist as specified by the remaining parameters `tid` (token id) and `from`.
+This helps reduce the log storage space required for handling explicit token-level revocations.

 #### icrc37_revoke_collection_approvals Block Schema